 What Is Credo Recovery?

-Credo Recovery (CR) is a dynamic FOURTH DAY COMMUNITY established from the Cursillo and Kairos Model.
+Credo Recovery (CR) is a dynamic FOURTH DAY COMMUNITY movement whos format is based on the Cursillo and Kairos and Tres Dias Model.
 It is designed to help men and women who desire recovery from addiction through the indwelling power of Jesus Christ.
 Credo is a highly structured community-building method centered upon a team approach to a Weekend Retreat.
-The Weekend retreat grows out of a strong Pre Weekend Team Formation, and concludes with Bi Monthly Post Weekend follow-up meetings.
+The Weekend retreat grows out of a strong Pre Weekend Team Formation, and concludes with weekly Post Weekend follow-up meetings.
 The ministry is led by lay-persons with assistance from ordained clergy.

 Credo Recovery (CR) is delivered in facilities labeled as camps, retreat centers, rescue missions, or Adult Rehabilitation Centers like those at the Salvation Army.
 CR is a team effort that begins with approximately 30 hours of spiritual team formation before engaging the new participants in a 3½ -Day event, usually conducted on a weekend.
 The 3 and1/2 day Weekend is followed with a planned program of Bi weekly instructional reunions, monthly reunions and weekly prayer and share accountability groups.